kaichua/LLMSecOps-Workshop/README.md

 # LLMSecOps-Workshop

+## Overall
+The project is managed using the uv python virtual environment.

+To start, run the command: `uv sync` to install the neccessary libraries.

+To execute commands in the virtual environment, see below:
+- To run pip: `uv run pip freeze > requirements.txt`.
+- To run python files: `uv run main.py`.

 ## Docker
 ### Building Docker Image
 Ensure that the terminal is in the same location as your ``Dockerfile``